Best ADHD Books for Parents

 Who knows better what kids with ADHD need than adults who grew up with similar struggles?
 In her quest for the ultimate ADHD insights, award-winning author Penny Williams went right to the source, interviewing dozens of adults whose childhood was clouded by ADHD.
 Williams analyzes the wisdom and valuable perceptions of these adults, including what works and what doesn’t work for kids with ADHD.

-#1 Best Seller on Amazon!
-2014 USA Best Book Awards Winner: Finalist, Parenting & Family Most books on ADHD don’t dare expose the genuine grit of the moment-by-moment peaks and valleys of this special parenthood — the gut-wrenching, crying on the bathroom floor, feeling like you’re losing your mind truth of the matter that is learning to successfully parent a child with ADHD.
+Most books on ADHD don’t dare expose the genuine grit of the moment-by-moment peaks and valleys of this special parenthood.
+The gut-wrenching, crying on the bathroom floor, feeling like you’re losing your mind truth of the matter that of learning to successfully parent a child with ADHD.
 Boy Without Instructions: Surviving the Learning Curve of Parenting a child with ADHD changes that.

 The Explosive Child: A New Approach for Understanding and Parenting Easily Frustrated, Chronically Inflexible Children.